NathanKewley/S25-strategy/README.md

 My take on general strategies and tips for Settlers 2 (RTTR).
 Mainly things I don't feel are super obvious and are never explained by the game.

+Sorry if anything here it wrong, some of it prob is xD

 ## General

 ### Starting Tips